Cycling alongside vineyards in Sonoma County

-There's a reason that so many prominent cycle races take place in Sonoma County: Diversity.
+There's a reason that so many cycling events take place in Sonoma County: diversity of both terrain and challenge.

 There are rides here to suit everyone, from paved routes along former railroad tracks, through vineyard-laden valleys, up and down steep mountain passes, and along knife-edge roads that follow the coastline - and plenty in-between.

-Here are three itineraries for bicycle rides to suit casual riders and families with children, fairly experienced cyclists with a yen to tour classic wine country, and weekend warriors seeking a true challenge.
-You'll also find tips for things to do along the ride below.
+Here are three itineraries for bicycle rides to suit casual riders and families with children, fairly experienced cyclists with a yen to tour classic Wine Country, and weekend warriors seeking a true challenge.

 Level: Easy